HectorSDevelopment/html-data-tabs/README.md

 ----

-#Here is a very basic usage, without any style:
+# Here is a very basic usage, without any style:
-- check the demos for advanced usage with styles ;)
+Please, check the demos files for advanced usage with styles ;)

 ```html
 <!-- Create a header for the tabs, with an attribute called tabs -->